codelion/stack/style-guide.md

 # Style Guide

+## Introduction

-This style guide provides guidelines for maintaining consistent, high-quality code and documentation across our project.
-By following these guidelines, we ensure better readability, maintainability, and collaboration among team members.
+This style guide is designed to help developers maintain consistent, high-quality code across our projects.
+By following these guidelines, we can improve code readability, reduce errors, and enhance collaboration among team members.

 ## Table of Contents